winding-lines/notes/content/notes/python-packages.md

 ## Wheels

 When searching for `tensorflow` on pypi you will see that the  have the extension `whl`.
-These are [wheel](https://wheel.readthedocs.io/en/stable/) files, zip files with a custom extension and are defined in [PEP-0427](https://www.python.org/dev/peps/pep-0427/)
+These are [wheel](https://wheel.readthedocs.io/en/stable/) files, zip files with a custom extension and are defined in [PEP-0427](https://www.python.org/dev/peps/pep-0427/).

+When building wheels for multiple linux architectures it can be beneficial to use [manylinux](https://github.com/pypa/manylinux).

 ## Binary dependencies